giacomo-carta/R-PowerBI/README.md

 ## About the Dataset

-The "Hollywood Most Profitable Stories" dataset contains [brief description of the dataset, such as columns, key metrics, and source].
-It offers a comprehensive view of [provide context about what the dataset represents].
+The "Hollywood Most Profitable Stories" dataset contains information about 70 Hollywood movies.
+It offers a comprehensive view of their Title, Genre, Audience Score and Total Gross.

 ## Tools Used